Adroiti/docs-for-code-review-tools/Bandit-B310.md

 ## Description

 Audit url open for permitted schemes.
 Allowing use of `file:` or custom schemes is often unexpected.
-The Requests package is recommended for a higher-level HTTP client interface.

 This rule checks for the following calls: